 Use controls in the right pane to invite other coworkers to join you on Yammer, to view recent activity, and to see who’s currently online.

-For general information about navigating the menu, toolbar, and panes, refer to Accessibility in Office Online.
+For general information about navigating the menu, toolbar, and panes, see the Office Accessibility Center.

 Navigate by using keyboard shortcuts